 Abravanel Hall is located on the corner of South Temple and West Temple.
 If you are riding TRAX, the Temple Square Station stops right in front of Abravanel Hall.
 There are multiple parking garages close to Abravanel Hall.
-Click here for a list.
+See details here.
 We also have a pretty handy blog post about parking around Abravanel Hall.

 When should I arrive?

 Most symphony concerts start at 8 PM, but please check your tickets or our website to confirm the start time.
 We suggest you allow plenty of time for traffic and parking.
 Most of our audience likes to be in their seat by about ten minutes before the performance.
 That will give you some time to read the program notes and enjoy being in Abravanel Hall.
 If you are coming to a Masterworks concert, we encourage you to come early!
 At 7:00 in the concert hall we have our conductor or guest artist give a half-hour background about the evening’s program.
 If you don’t come at 7:00, you can still catch some local youth musicians performing in the lobby.

 Most of our performances have late seating after the first piece or movement.
 If you do arrive late, you will wait in the lobby until a pause when the ushers can seat you.
 Don’t worry; there are video monitors and speakers in the lobby, so you won’t miss the concert.

 Where is Will-Call/the Restrooms/Gift shop/First Tier Room/Coat Check/Refreshments?

 If you are in the lobby on the main floor of Abravanel Hall, the Gift Shop, Coat Check, and Refreshment booth are all located on the south side of the lobby.
 The Ticket Office, Will-Call and the Restrooms are located down the west stairs.
 The First Tier Room is in the southwest corner of the first floor.
 If you need help, the ushers in the lobby can point you in the right direction.